Here we go again, it’s time for a new list of food-related Italian sayings!

 Literal meaning: it is a very hot potato!

-Actual meaning: it is big problem, something difficult to be solved
+Actual meaning: it is a big problem, something difficult to be solved

 Far venire il latte alle ginocchia.